skw32/DefectCorrectionsNotebook/WorkflowTests/README.md

 The 'TestData' directory contains sample FHI-aims structure files (geometry.in) for a perfect supercell of Cu3AsS4 and defect supercells: S vacancy, Cu interstitial, As-on-Cu antisite, all with a +1 charge state.

-The 'ProcessedDefects' directory just contains some outputs from tests.